hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

   network bind string such as ``tcp://eth0:8800``.

-* If you would like the validator node to accept only connections from local Sawtooth components locally, you could specify the component bind string ``tcp://lo:4004``.
+* If you would like the validator node to accept only connections from local Sawtooth components, you could specify the component bind string ``tcp://lo:4004``.
 Note that this is equivalent to ``tcp://127.0.0.1:4004``.

 For more information on how to specify the component and network bind strings,